-A continuation of Communications & Wireless Electronics.
-AM transmitters and receivers, transceivers, RF transmission, propagation, waveguides, transmission lines and antenna systems are covered.
+A continuation of Communications & Wireless Electronics RF transmission, propagation, waveguides, transmission lines and antenna systems are covered.
 RF system installation, maintenance and troubleshooting are presented to prepare the student for entry into the cellular telephone, microwave communications, wireless networking and associated fields.
-The students prepare and test for the FCC Radiotelephone License certification.
+The students prepare and test for the FCC GROL certification.